bytebeamio/bytebeam-esp-idf-sdk/examples/toggle_led/README.md

-# Bytebeam Toggle Board LED Example
+# Bytebeam Toggle LED Example
 This example will show you how to toggle the led with Bytebeam IoT Platform.

 ## Hardware specification